ciroiriarte/ciroiriarte.github.io/_posts/2023-09-07-vsan-esa-on-esxi-over-pve.md

 # Provisioning of the disks

 For this test, we'll take 3 nested ESXi instances and add to each 3 x 100GB disks emulating SSD.
+You can go with more and/or bigger disks, the sky (your wallet?) is the limit.

 {% highlight shell %}
 STORAGE=dstore01